the-black-eagle/Thermalright-usblcd/README.md

 If not, this driver won't work with your device.

 > **Note:** Thermalright has no plans to provide official Linux drivers.
 This is a community-built alternative that replicates the Windows software functionality.
 This driver was reverse engineered using usb captures from Windows initially.
-Thanks must go to https://github.com/Lexonight1 for revealing how to interrupt the boot animation.
+Thanks must go to@Lexonight1 for revealing how to interrupt the boot animation.

 Now uses sg_io to talk to the LCD removing a lot of code trying to get libusb to behave correctly.